Whitmer toughens mask mandate; businesses must deny service

 Face coverings can reduce the chance of spreading COVID-19, she said.
 She pointed to “stalled” progress in suppressing the virus - cases have risen again in Michigan - and contended that spotty compliance with her monthslong mask requirement is a “big part of the reason.”

 “The heroes on the front lines of this crisis have gone hours without taking their masks off every day - doctors, nurses, child care workers, grocery store workers.
-We owe it to them to wear our masks when we’re on a trip to the grocery store or pharmacy,” she said in a statement.
+We owe it to them to wear our masks when we’re on a trip to the grocery store or pharmacy,” the Democratic governor said in a statement.

+There are exceptions for kids under age 5 and, as before, people who cannot medically tolerate a mask.
+Those eating or drinking while seated at a restaurant remain exempt.
+So too are people exercising, clergy officiating a religious service, and police, firefighters and paramedics engaged in public safety work.

+The temporary removal of a face covering is allowed when necessary to receive a service or for identification purposes.

 Follow David Eggert at https://twitter.com/DavidEggert00